FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 After you have made your edits, save your changes to **ApSettings.cs**.

->At this point, you have completed all the setup steps you need to work through every lab with the exception of lab 8 in which you will experiment with Azure Dev Ops to test out Fabric GIT integration features.
-To complete lab 8, you need to first complete the setup steps in the next section titled **Configuring support for Azure Dev Ops**.
+>At this point, you have completed all the setup steps you need to work through every lab with the exception of lab 8.
+That's because lab 8 has you experimenting with Fabric GIT integration features using Azure Dev Ops.
+Before you can complete lab 8, you will first need to first complete the setup steps in the next section titled **Configuring support for Azure Dev Ops**.

 > If you want to run the **FabricSolutionDeployment** application so it executes Fabric REST API calls under the identity of a service principal. you should read through the **Understanding Authentication Modes** section.
 There are optional setup instructions with details on